Looking for alternatives to Udemy?

 Below are the current transaction fee Teachable charges.

 • Free Plan – $1 plus 10% of every course you sell.
-So if you have a $100 course you will pay $10 + $1 for a total of $11 for every course you sell.
+So if you have a $100 course, you will pay $10 + $1 for a total of $11 for every course you sell.

-One final note I want to mention is that if you have a free course using the free plan you will not have to pay any transaction fee since no money was exchanged.
+One final note I want to mention is that if you have a free course using the free plan, you will not have to pay any transaction fee since no money was exchanged.

-If this sounds a bit much for you just remember Udemy charges a transaction fee as well.
-If you sell your course through your blog, mailing list, social media, you will be charged a 3% transaction fee, and if you sell your course through Udemy’s marketplace or mailing promotion you will only get 50% of the sale.
+If you sell your course through your blog, mailing list, or social media, you will be charged a 3% transaction fee, and if you sell your course through Udemy’s marketplace or mailing promotion, you will only get 50% of the sale.

 #2 No Market Place

-However, once you have students signed up for one course in your school you can cross-promote other courses to them since they are your students.
+However, once you have students signed up for one course in your school, you can cross-promote other courses to them since they are your students.

 Why Consider Teachable